What Are Dry Gas Seals

 Disadvantages of Dry Gas Seals

-The advanced technology and precision manufacturing required for dry gas seals often result in a higher initial cost compared to traditional sealing methods.
+• Higher Initial Cost: The sophisticated design and high-quality materials used in dry gas seals often result in a higher initial cost compared to other sealing technologies.

-Dry gas seals have a more limited operating temperature range compared to some traditional sealing methods.
-The materials used in dry gas seals may not be suitable for extremely high or low-temperature applications, restricting their use in certain industries or processes.
+• Temperature Limitations: Dry gas seals have a limited operating temperature range compared to some other sealing technologies.
+The materials used in the seal faces and secondary seals can degrade at high temperatures, limiting their application in processes with extreme heat.

 See The Related Products From Cowseal